-When it came to voting, I asked you to vote between these four categories because I wanted to ensure you could get QUALITY spirits in that category at a fairly reasonable price (in Ontario).
+I asked you to vote between these four categories of spirits, hoping to find the spirit you tend to lean towards for a QUALITY, yet reasonably priced alcohol.
 With that said, one way to keep things approachable in price is by splitting the base of the cocktail.
 By that I mean I use equal parts of two different types of liquors.
 So instead of me doing the traditional 1.5 or 2 oz for a recipe with Gin, I’m pouring 1 oz Gin with 1 oz Fino Sherry in this particular cocktail.
 I’ve done the same with vermouth, other liquors, etc. and it’s a great way at keeping costs LOW!

 For this cocktail, I went a little different from a classic.
-This is a gin from Spring Mill that I was gifted from a friend.
-I know it says it’s a London Dry, but I find the Juniper is slightly muted.
-Not in a bad way though!
+This is a gin from Spring Mill that was gifted from a friend.
+Although it states it’s a London Dry Gin, I find the Juniper fairly delicate which worked well in this cocktail!
 I’m getting a lot more of the barley and wheat that almost adds a slight richness and sweetness to the spirit.
 You definitely taste the citrus peels which helps balance everything else, but it’s approachable nonetheless.
 I would avoid anything too floral for this cocktail, a genever would work well here or even an Old Tom.
 Experiment if you’d like and tell me which you prefer!

 Choosing the Citrus